openvm-org/openvm/docs/specs/vm/ISA.md

 # axVM Architecture

-This design is adapted from [Valida](https://github.com/valida-xyz/valida-compiler/issues/2) with changes to the instruction format suggested by Max Gillet to enable easier compatibility with other existing ISAs.

 ## Instruction format

 Instructions are encoded as a global opcode (field element) followed by `NUM_OPERANDS = 7` operands (field elements): `opcode, a, b, c, d, e, f, g`.
 An instruction does not need to use all operands, and trailing unused operands should be set to zero.